softchris/golang-book/01-basics/04-conversions/README.md

 }
 ```

 Note `_`, this is a *don't care* symbol.
-What happens when you call `Atoi()` is that it returns two things, the number and an error, if it fails.
+What happens when you call `Atoi()` is that it returns two things, the number and an error if it fails.

 ### Handling conversion error

 To handle an error, we need to store it in a variable, `err` and inspect it.
 If it's not `nil`, then we have an error.

-Here's how we could encode that behavior below:
+Here's how we could encode that behaviour below:

 ```go
 package main